7th step AA

 - In surrendering to the truth of my powerlessness and unmanageability, I made a decision to follow the Good Orderly Direction (Acronym for God) of a sponsor.
 As an agnostic, this is how I worked steps two and three.

-- Although I had noble intentions, I had to admit that I was unable to make much progress in overcoming the shortcomings mentioned in step seven.
+- Although I had noble intentions, I had to admit that I could not make much progress in overcoming the shortcomings mentioned in step seven.

 Fear* always held me back. – *” The chief activator of our defects has been self-centered fear” (12&12 Step 7 p.76)

-Finally, in the absence of a belief in God, I had to find a greater power that I could use in the removal of shortcomings.
+Finally, in the absence of a belief in God, I had to find a greater power that I could use to remove shortcomings.

-Every morning, I read pages 87/88 in chapter six of the Big Book.
+I read pages 87/88 in chapter six of the Big Book every morning.
 The reading starts with “On awakening…….”
 It continues to the end of the chapter.
 The sentence that helps me the most is:

 If as an agnostic, I make a daily decision (step three) to stop “running the show,” if not God, then what specific higher power could bring about this much-desired change?
-Through a daily surrender to the ideas learned in AA, I began to discover the healing power of humility.
+Through a daily surrender to the ideas learned in AA, I discovered humility’s healing power.
 In the end, it was humility itself that became this greater power.
 It began to do for me what I could not do for myself.
 It helped tremendously in the gradual removal of the shortcomings mentioned in the seventh step.

 All I had to do was make a decision (step three) to begin the journey of internalizing the three principles of AA; “willingness, honesty, and open-mindedness.”
 (Big Book – Appendix 2 p.
 568) Learning how to internalize the principles has also produced a gradual yet tangible path to humility.
 Where everything else failed, the new ideas learned in AA, are doing for me, what I could never do for myself.